vikstrous/blog/content/posts/global-state.md

 #### Composability

-If a function modifies its input or produces new output, it can be run against multiple copies of that input and composed with other functions to process data in new ways.
-Functions that interact with each other through global state have limited composability.
+Functions that modify their inputs or produce new outputs can be composed with other functions, allowing for flexible data processing.
+Functions that rely on global state lack this composability, limiting their flexibility.

 #### Clarity and Predictability